Meszerus/meszerus.github.io/_posts/2021-08-21-delight-of-wsl.md

 So after using that Unix-exclusive application, let's say I now want to browse the repo directory using an integrated development environment (IDE) or similar text-parsing app that is Windows-exclusive.
 Well I can do that as my immediate next step without leaving the same command line I ran the SDK statement on.
 As long as the Windows application I desire is available on my environment variable PATH, I can access it from the Linux command line.
 One very quick example that does not require any setup once you have WSL running is, `notepad.exe ~/.bashrc`, which opens that file residing in my Linux system using the Windows app Notepad.
 It's not the most exciting example, but it demonstrates the cool possibilites!

 Another advantage is, for example, how I might use Git within my Linux system, but take advantage of Windows Credentials to store my Github personal access token.
 Linux lacks a native credentials store similar to Windows Credentials or MacOS Keychain, so I can leverage my Windows system to provide this.
 Nice OS teamwork!

+FYI, Windows makes the Linux filesystem accessible through the virtual directory path `wsl$\<name of linux distribution>\` (for us this will be `wsl$\Ubuntu-20.04\`).
+Likewise, Linux makes the Windows drive partitions accessible through mount points, at the path of `/mnt/c/`, where "c" is the name of the Windows drive.

+## Future

+Whilst it is currently a preview-only feature, Microsoft is also working on expanding WSL such that we will be able to run graphical user-interface (GUI) Linux apps on our Windows machine too!

 # Setting Up WSL